 Sun: The sun feels good, and getting a nice tan feels like a must when visiting the Caribbean, but be careful now that you are pregnant.
 High levels of pregnancy hormones will increase your chances of skin discoloration that might be permanent, so remember to put on ultra-strong sunblock of SPF 50 or more.
 If you want to be extra careful, put sun block on your skin even under your clothes, since clothes only provide a SPF block of 10 or so.

+Illness: Before flying or taking a cruise to the islands, have your obstetrician (OB) prescribe you some nausea medication and antibiotics in the event that you get sick.
 Nausea medication such as Odansitron or the Scopolamine patch, and 1000mg of Azithromycin for travel diarrhea, are the drugs of choice in pregnancy.
 Also, bring over-the-counter Immodium with you to avoid dehydration in the event of diarrhea, and rehydrate yourself with coconut water and broth soups.